Indian Ocean: Antiquity

 Periplus of the Erythraean Sea, an Alexandrian guide to the world beyond the Red Sea — including Africa and India — from the first century CE, not only gives insights into trade in the region but also shows that Roman and Greek sailors had already gained knowledge about the monsoon winds.
 The contemporaneous settlement of Madagascar by Austronesian sailors shows that the littoral margins of the Indian Ocean were being both well-populated and regularly traversed at least by this time.
 Albeit the monsoon must have been common knowledge in the Indian Ocean for centuries.

 The Indian Ocean's relatively calmer waters opened the areas bordering it to trade earlier than the Atlantic or Pacific oceans.
 The powerful monsoons also meant ships could easily sail west early in the season, then wait a few months and return eastwards.
 This allowed ancient Indonesian peoples to cross the Indian Ocean to settle in Madagascar around 1 CE.

 In the 2nd or 1st century BCE, Eudoxus of Cyzicus was the first Greek to cross the Indian Ocean.
 The probably fictitious sailor Hippalus is said to have learnt the direct route from Arabia to India around this time.
-During the 1st and 2nd centuries AD intensive trade relations developed between Roman Egypt and the Tamil kingdoms of the Cheras, Cholas and Pandyas in Southern India.
+During the 1st and 2nd centuries CE intensive trade relations developed between Roman Egypt and the Tamil kingdoms of the Cheras, Cholas and Pandyas in Southern India.
 Like the Indonesian people above, the western sailors used the monsoon to cross the ocean.
 The unknown author of the Periplus of the Erythraean Sea describes this route, as well as the commodities that were traded along various commercial ports on the coasts of the Horn of Africa and India circa 1 CE.
 Among these trading settlements were Mosylon and Opone on the Red Sea littoral.